80-82 Clinton Street,

 5 people favorited this theater

 Built for the Islloderman & Cohen Amusement Co.
 The Clinton Theatre was opened on February 1, 1919 with six acts of high-class vaudeville and the latest Broadway photoplays.
 Just prior to opening, the owners were unsure whether the vaudeville would be Yiddish or English.
 The original seating capacity was given as 1,800.
 The entrance was through an already existing tenement building, with the auditorium built at the rear, backing onto Attorney Street, where there was a fully equipped stage house.
+By 1926 it was operated by the Meyer & Schneider circuit.

 Later seating statistics said there were 797 first floor seats, 283 balcony seats, and 182 box seats.
 It was in operation through 1950.
 In early-1951, it was converted to retail and office space by the Brandt circuit.